 - Toast nuts in oven just until brown.
 Watch closely because they will burn quickly in just a couple of minutes!
 (You can also do this on the stove top with a little butter or oil in a pan.)

 - Toss asparagus mixture again just before serving.
-Top with parmesan cheese and toasted nuts.
+Top with parmesan cheese, toasted nuts, and salt and pepper.
 Serve.

 Store leftover salad in refrigerator for up to two days.
 (How dare you have leftovers of this yumminess?!)